 Low-Carb and Gluten-Free Cheese Crackers with Almond Flour

-These Low-Carb and Gluten-Free Cheese Crackers with Almond Flour were amazing, and this is a perfect cracker to make for a party appetizer that’s low-carb, Keto, gluten-free, and low-glycemic!
-Use the Diet-Type Index to find more recipes like this one.
+These Low-Carb and Gluten-Free Cheese Crackers with Almond Flour are amazing, and this is a perfect cracker to make for a party appetizer!
+Use Appetizers to find more recipes like this one.

 Interestingly, the use of almond flour that makes the cheese crackers gluten-free makes them low-carb, low-glycemic, and Keto as well.
 And I’d say these tasty cheese crackers are South Beach Diet friendly for an occasional treat as well.
 The crackers don’t have a huge amount of cheese, and although the crackers are certainly not low in fat, most of it would be considered “good fat” under South Beach guidelines.